rachitnigam/rachitnigam.com/content/post/virtual-cs-conferences.md

 +++
-title = "The cost of virtualizing CS conferences" summary = "PhD student complaints about not being able to meet his friends during a global pandemic." date = 2020-03-18T23:15:05-04:00 draft = false
+title = "The Cost of Virtualizing CS Conferences" summary = "PhD student complaints about not being able to meet his friends during a global pandemic." date = 2020-03-18T23:15:05-04:00 draft = false